CodebaseIsUs/streamr-doc/LEGAL.md

 for information we need and not for any additional information such as real name, birth date etc. We also do not log IP addresses.

-From a security perspective, all the personal data is stored and managed using AWS Cognito, which implements the latest security standards.
-On our side, our website and APIs work only over HTTPS to protect the users' data.
+From a security perspective, all personal data is stored and managed using AWS Cognito, which implements the latest security standards.
+On our side, our website and APIs work only over HTTPS to protect users' data.
 Futhermore, all API routes which could expose user data are protected by JSON Web Token authentication to only allow access to users who have the right to access this data.